linguini1/ticTacToe/README.md

     -------------  blocking the row                         -------------
     |   |   |   |                                           |   | X | X |

 Then the computer will look at the player's last move, and place an O in the same row or column as the last X. It randomly selects whether to place an O in the column or the row.

 If it's not possible to do either, the algorithm will recursively call the easy difficulty mode to make a move.

-<h4>Impossible Mode</h4>
-The computer will take the center space on its first move, and if the center is already occupied, it takes a corner space.
+<h3>Hard Mode</h3>

-Following the first move, the algorithm has a priority list of moves.
+The algorithm has a priority list of moves.
 First it checks for two Xs in a row, column, or diagonal and then places an O in the remaining space to prevent a win.
 If there are two Os in a row, column, or diagonal, it will place another O in the remaining space to take a win.

 If none of the above scenarios are true, the computer will check to see if two lines with an X in them intersect at an empty corner, and then fills the corner with an O. This prevents a move where the player places their Xs in an L-shape,